Blackmesa-Canteen/Blackmesa-Canteen/README.md

 - Java, TypeScript/JavaScript, Python, C#, C;

 I'd like to be:
 - Back-end developer.
 I can work with Spring Boot, Spring Cloud, MyBatis, Redis, Docker, Node.js, Python Flask, Python Django, PyQt5, .NET Core and so on.
-I have taken several group projects.
+I have taken group projects in university and commercial projects during internships and part-time jobs.
 I also worked for a computer vision project in Python with Tensorflow, and a parallel computing project with MPI pattern.
 - Front-end developer.
 I used to build up several projects with React.js.
 Used library such as Refine, Chakra UI, Ant Design and so on.
 - Entry level DevOps.
 I have experience of AWS Service (EC2, S3, ECS), Alibaba Cloud, CloudFlare.
 Used Github Action, Ansible and Jenkins before.
 - Full-stack developer.
 I have developed and deployed multiple commercial projects in production.
 It is challenging, but I'm eager to learn and enjoy it;